TedWildenradt/javascript-project/README.md

       * Day 1
          * Review D3 gallery
          * Select charts and graphs to use
+         * Determine the data that will be used
+         * explanation of data and what it is describing/mean
       * Day 2
+         *
       * Day 3
       * Day 4
       * Day 5